kannon92/PendingPodChecks/README.md

 It would also be worth exploring if certain states can transition to failed as part of kubelet path.

 ## Goals
-- Add a new condition PodFailedToStartup to detect failures in configuration or setup
+- Add a new condition PodFailedToStartup to detect failures in configuration.

 ## Potential Goals
 - Use this condition to force failure of Pods in Job Controller (Maybe?)